ConsonanceClub/100_Days_of_code_submissions/DAILY_TASKS.md

 ### *Day 17: Mail app*

 Mail App - Make an application that takes in the necessary data(recipient email address, sender's email address, message) for sending a mail and sends it!

+### *Day 18: Hello GUI!*

+Hello GUI - Get familiar with how GUI apps are made with your preferred programming language.
+Play with common UI components such as buttons, text boxes, labels, etc. Make a GUI app that displays "Hello GUI" once launched.